Naahuel/webpack-boilerplate/README.md

 This repo contains a very basic setup to start with a Webpack 4 project.

 ## Starting

-Simply clone this repo or download it and start working in your `./src` folder.
+ 1. Clone this repo or download it
+ 2. Run `npm install` to install dependencies
+ 3. Run `npm start` to start the dev-server
+ 4. Start working in your `./src` folder!

 Keep in mind that these files are required:
  - `src/index.js` - It's the app's entry point!
  - `src/index.html` - It's the app's HTML template!